aaron-jencks/BattleTuring/README.md

 python playground.py
 ```

+## Playground

+In [playground.py](playground.py) you can test your turing machine scripts, you can modify the initial tape,
+as well as load different scripts from text files.

 ## The Language

 This program uses a simple scripting language to allow for easy implementation of turing machines, with some extensions.